Destinations Greece The Cyclades Santorini

 Must ordera molecular signature

-An Athens import (not a Santorini original), a molecular-mixology bar inside a cave on Marinatou Street in Fira — smoked drinks, edible-foam toppings, drinks served in lab beakers and on slate slabs.
-Cliff-cave interior with caldera view through the windows.
-More theatre than the other Fira bars; worth one stop if you've already done the classics.
+An Athens import rather than a Santorini original, a molecular-mixology bar inside a cave on Marinatou Street in Fira: smoked drinks, edible-foam toppings, cocktails served in lab beakers and on slate slabs.
+A cliff-cave interior with the caldera through the windows.
+More theatre than the other Fira bars, and worth one stop once you've done the classics.

 Fira caveMolecular mixologyTheatre over substance